cfshi/coronavirus/MREB.app.md

 # 8/1 Describe concisely and in plain language the study background of the proposed research project
 (e.g., context of the research, previous research, importance of this area of study, etc.).

-Effective communication during health crises is crucial as the experiences of SARS and other flu outbreaks in the past shown.
-The interactions between health communication and public behaviour is critical in controlling COVID-19 and has not yet been fully researched.
+Effective communication during health crises is crucial as the outbreaks (e.g., SARS and H1N1) in the past revealed.
+The interactions between health communication and public behaviour is critical in controlling COVID-19 and has not yet been fully studied.
 Understanding public attitudes, disease knowledge and behaviour has the potential to improve the control of transmission of COVID-19 and of future outbreaks.

 # 8.2 Describe concisely and in plain language the specific purpose / research question for the proposed study.
 The primary goal of this study is to characterize what COVID-19 knowledge the public has and the pattern of responses to the pandemic in relation to the government policy.
 There are two main question areas in this proposed study:
 * What are people’s knowledge of COVID-19?
-* How are people behaving in response to COVID-19 and distancing orders?
+* How are people behaving in response to COVID-19 and government's policy of controlling the outbreak?

 __JD__: Do we need to ask people about the guidance present in their jurisdiction (country, state or province)?
 Are we planning to look at their answers in the light of the jurisdiction that they are in?
 If a person is from a place where the rules are different should we interpret their behaviour differently?